eduard93/docx/article_en.md

 -  <TotalTime>0</TotalTime>
 +  <TotalTime>1</TotalTime>
 ```
-Time change is not necessary.
+The time change is not necessary.

 #### docProps/core.xml
 ```diff